AleXDE54/injectsnake/README.md

 | `D` / `→` | Move right |
 | `Space` | Pause / Resume |
 | `Esc` | Close game |

-## The Code

-Paste this into your browser console: